Module vipy.gui.using_matplotlib

 return plt.close('all')

-def colorlist()
+def colorlist(theme=None)

-Return a list of named colors that are higher contrast with a white background
+Return a list of named colors that are higher contrast with a white background if light_mode, else named colors that are higher contrast with a dark background if dark_mode

 Expand source code Browse git

-def colorlist():
+def colorlist(theme=None):

 def edit()